OlimilO1402/Ctrl_DBcrud/README.md

 * Create
 * Read
 * Update
-* Delete.
+* Delete
-in our app we have classes and lists, basically this is all we need
+in our app we have classes and lists, imho basically this is all we need

 Create:
 -------
-By creating an object, we could think of 4 basic scenarios.
+When creating an object, we could think of 4 basic scenarios.
 Creating a new ...
 * ... fresh object, editing it and adding it at the end of a list
 * ... object by cloning an existing one,